-How to get to Genting Highlands: Get there either by bus or cable car.
+Get there either by bus or cable car.
 However, we came to know of the cable car option much later.
 So we boarded a bus from Kuala Lumpur International Airport directly up Genting Highlands.
 For the cable car, from the Kuala Lumpur bus, get off at the Awana Bus terminal where you’ll begin your 10 minutes cable car ride to the top.

 There are many buses to take you to the spot and you can board from different places as well.
 Check out this list of Aerobus timings, ticket prices, and more that I found to get to Genting Highlands.